FreshMinistries: Local support

 Tom and Betty Petway made a $1 million gift donation in December 2003.
 The couple had worked with FreshMinistries since the late 1990s.
-Petway was CEO of Zurich Insurance Services and said at the time: "We're impressed with the work FreshMinistries has done in Jacksonville in creating opportunities for people of all races and faith traditions to participate economically and socially in our community.
-The organization needs the financial backing to continue the work it has started in the community, including assisting with other service organizations and ministries in the city."
-FreshMinistries used the money for several existing programs, including the Beaver Street Enterprise Center business incubator, youth programs, college internships and financial literacy initiatives.
+Petway was CEO of Zurich Insurance Services.

 AIDS grant

 FreshMinistries received $10 million of $100 million in abstinence-focused grants awarded by the United States Agency for International Development, part of the President Bush's Emergency Plan for AIDS Relief.
 The grant funded Siyafundisa, an initiative to provide ongoing HIV/AIDS prevention programs in Africa.
 The grant is the largest the ministry has received.